Instant Pot Asparagus Risotto (made with brown rice)

 Variations

-- Change up the cheese- Instead of using parmesan cheese try using pecorino romano or gruyere cheese.
+Change up the cheese– Instead of using parmesan cheese, try using pecorino romano or gruyere cheese.
+You can also stir in a tablespoon or two of heavy cream just before serving for a rich and creamy version.

-- Vegan asparagus instant pot risotto - For a vegan version, replace the parmesan cheese with an equal amount of nutritional yeast.
+Vegan – For a vegan version, replace the parmesan cheese with an equal amount of nutritional yeast.

 Serving suggestions

-Even though risotto can be a meal all by itself, it also tastes great as a side dish with grilled chicken, lemon chicken with broccoli, or grilled pork chops or pork chops with vinegar and peppers.
+Even though risotto can be a meal by itself, it also tastes great as a side dish garnished with sea salt and black pepper with grilled chicken, lemon chicken with broccoli, or grilled pork chops or pork chops with vinegar and peppers.

 How to store leftover risotto